osisoft/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 For help regarding a specific facet within a component, add the facet name after the component ID.

-An example to get help for the port facet within the system component:
+An example to get help regarding the 'Port' facet within the 'System' component:

 ```cmd
 C:\>"c:\program files\OSIsoft\EdgeDataStore\edgecmd.exe" Help System Port